Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 # Calculate contrastive loss from image to text:

-# For each row of the logits matrix (representing an image), compute the cross-entropy loss with all text similarity scores.
+# For each row of the logits matrix (representing an image), calculate the cross-entropy loss with all text similarity scores.

-# The goal is to predict the correct text index (i.e., labels). axis=0 indicates loss is computed row-wise (implementation may vary slightly across frameworks, but the concept remains).
+# The goal is to predict the correct text index (i.e., labels). axis=0 indicates loss is calculated row-wise (implementation may vary slightly across frameworks, but the concept remains).

 loss_i = cross_entropy_loss(logits, labels, axis=0)